All government documents must be held for 5 years before discarding except for the following, which may be discarded immediately:

 Materials are shelved by list, format, then SuDocs number order in office if there is space.
 If space is not available, we use shelving on the 4th floor, East side of the building.
 Label each shelf with the list number.

-Monographic records, or serial records for which we are withdrawing all volumes:
+Bibliographic records with multiple item records for which we are withdrawing all volumes:

 Records for documents withdrawn from Cooley or from Case Journals, LC or Dewey classed collections should already be suppressed and withdrawn.
 Manually add offers list info.